krishraghav/caaprotests-global/README.md

 - ~~Vancouver [Protest on December 19th, 11:30, University of British Columbia Fountain]~~
 - ~~Toronto [Protest on December 20th, between 12:00- 14:00 at the Consulate General of India, 265 Bloor Street East, Toronto] via instagram~~
 - ~~Montreal [Protest on December 20th, 15:00 at 853 Sherbrooke Street, Arts Building, McGill University]~~
-- Montreal [Protest on December 22nd, 13:00 at Norman Bethune Street]
+- ~~Montreal [Protest on December 22nd, 13:00 at Norman Bethune Street]~~
-- Vancouver [Protest on December 22nd, at 14:00 at Robinson Square]
+- ~~Vancouver [Protest on December 22nd, at 14:00 at Robinson Square]~~
+- EDMONTON: Protest on December 29th, 11:00 at Dr. Wilbert Mcintyre Park

 ## Germany
 - ~~Bonn [Protest on 20 December at 14:00 at Marketplatz]~~